Good Btrfs Feature Interactions

 bees has been tested in combination with the following:

-- btrfs compression (zlib, lzo, zstd), mixtures of compressed and uncompressed extents
+- btrfs compression (zlib, lzo, zstd)

 - PREALLOC extents (unconditionally replaced with holes)